 What to do When You’re Struggling to Say YES…

-Are you one of those people who continuously struggles to say YES?
-When someone for instance asks you to do something, do you immediately and instinctively say NO, without taking the true value of this activity or request into consideration?
+Are you one of those people who continuously struggle to say YES?
+When someone, for instance, asks you to do something, do you immediately and instinctively say NO, without taking the true value of this activity or request into consideration?
 Maybe you even catch yourself making all these irrational excuses that certainly wouldn’t stand up in a court of law. 😉

 Typically we make poor excuses for saying YES due to two factors: Fear and Laziness.